-17 November 2012.
-With one eye to laying the base for our work and collaborative programs for 2013, we are in the process of updating and extending this list of distinguished international colleagues, each of whom is hard at work day after day on challenges, projects and programs, alone and with others, all in support of the principles of sustainable development and social justice, in cities and countries around the world.
-The voices of sustainable transportation.
-It is our intention to have the revised and expanded version of this panel listing online in the first months of 2013.
+17 July 2013.
+With one eye to laying the base for our work and collaborative programs for the year ahead, we are in the process of updating and extending this list of distinguished international colleagues, each of whom is hard at work day after day on challenges, projects and programs, alone and with others, all in support of the principles of sustainable development and equity, in cities and countries around the world.
+It is our intention to have the revised and expanded version of this panel listing online in the second half of 2014.

 |Introduction to the Advisory Council profiles.|